Electrical wiring in North America: Comparison of US practices with other countries

+An older, but still widely used, high-leg delta system uses three phases with 240 volts phase-to-phase for motor loads, and 120 volts for lighting loads by use of a center-tapped transformer.
+Two of the phases are 120 volts to neutral; The third phase, the "high leg" of the system (also referred to as the "wild leg"), has 208 V to neutral and is not usually used for single-phase connections, so is distinctively colored.
+For larger commercial installations, 277/480 V or 347/600 V three-phase is common.

 Wiring methods

-Most circuits in the modern North American home and light commercial construction are wired with non-metallic sheathed (NM) cable designated type.
-This type of cable is the least expensive for a given size and is appropriate for dry indoor applications.
+Most circuits in modern North American homes and light commercial constructions are wired with non-metallic sheathed (NM) cable.
+This type of cable is low cost and appropriate for dry indoor applications.
 The designation NM XX-Y indicates, respectively, the type of sheathing (in this case, non-metallic), the size of the main conductors, and the total number of circuit conductors (exclusive of the grounding conductor).
 For example, NM 14-2 cable contains three conductors (two plus one ground) at 14 gauge, a size typically used for circuits protected at 15 amperes.
 Circuits with larger currents (such as for electric furnaces, water heaters, air conditioners, or sub-mains to additional circuit panels) will have larger conductors.
 Not all US jurisdictions permit use of non-metallic sheathed cable.
 The NEC does not permit use of NM cable in large, fire-resistant, or high-rise structures.

 In type NM cable, conductor insulation is color-coded for identification, typically one black, one white, and a bare grounding conductor.
-The National Electrical Code (NEC) specifies that the black conductor represent the hot conductor, with significant voltage to earth ground; the white conductor represent the identified or neutral conductor, near ground potential; and the bare/green conductor, the safety grounding conductor not normally used to carry circuit current.
+The US NEC specifies that the black conductor represent the hot conductor, with significant voltage to Earth; the white conductor represent the neutral conductor, near ground potential; and the bare/green conductor is the safety grounding conductor not normally used to carry circuit current.
 Wires may be re-colored, so these rules are commonly excepted.
 In 240-volt applications not requiring a neutral conductor, the white wire may be used as the second hot conductor, but must be recolored with tape or by some other method.
-Four-wire flexible equipment connection cords have red as the fourth color; unlike older European practices, color-coding in flexible cords is the same as for fixed wiring.
+Four-wire flexible equipment connection cords have red as the fourth color.
+Unlike older European practices, color-coding in flexible cords is the same as for fixed wiring.